 I spent the next however long down their watches gauges waiting to get blown up.

 I didn’t come home saying I was a war hero and I didn’t tell people I was some sort of Navy SEAL.
-I was an engineer and am fucking proud of that; we aren’t all Joe Operators, yet some guys cannot let go of that.
+I was an engineer and am proud of that; we aren’t all Joe Operators, yet there are many who can’t get over that.

 Some Veterans, years after serving, still talk about how they didn’t do enough or if they’re on the other side of the spectrum they embellish the shit out of their stories.

 You served your country, take pride in that.

 You have to have some honor in who you are and what you did.
 If you want to ‘prove’ yourself, do so here and now.
 Take charge of your life in this moment and carry that momentum forward.
 Do awesome things in this phase of your life and stop looking back wishing you did more; definitely stop spreading stories that aren’t true.